 Junior year is also a time to plan seriously for life and learning after graduation.
-We will be visited by Cal-SOAP to discuss college and career preparations.
+You should plan to connect with your counselor to consider your plans.
+We will also be visited by Cal-SOAP to discuss college and career preparations.